8bitkick/8bitkick.github.io/stegatron/README.md

 ## Encoding function

-Here's where the magic happens.
+Here's where it all happens.
 Applying bitwise operators that nudge the top bit of `wordOut` variable causes it to wrap to negative.
 To get around this signed arithmetic behavior I defined it as single element `Uint32Array` 32-bit unsigned array.

 ~~~~~
 function byteEncode(byteIn){